-Join us on Saturday, October 12 for the second concert of our 2019-2020 season.
-Ariel Horowitz and Christine Wu will present a program of music for violin and piano, featuring sonatas by Beethoven, Janáček, Debussy, and Ravel.
+On Saturday, October 12, a large and enthusiastic audience heard Ariel Horowitz and Christine Wu present a program of violin sonatas by Janáček, Debussy, Beethoven, and Ravel.

 |Leoš Janáček||Violin Sonata||1914|

 |Ludwig van Beethoven||Violin Sonata No. 5 in F major, Op.
 24 “Spring”||1801|

 HAILED BY THE WASHINGTON POST AS “SWEETLY LYRICAL,” Ariel Horowitz cannot remember life before loving music.
 A student of Ani Kavafian at the Yale School of Music, Ariel previously studied with Itzhak Perlman and Catherine Cho at The Juilliard School as an Arnold R. Deutsch/Dorothy DeLay Scholarship recipient.
 Prizewinner of the Stulberg, Klein and Grumiaux, Juilliard, and Yale concerto and chamber music competitions, Ariel received the Salon De Virtuosi Career Grant in 2017.
 As founding director of The Heartbeat Project music education initiative on the Navajo Reservation, Ariel received “From The Top” Alumni Leadership Grants (2017-18) and the 2017 McGraw Hill-Robert Sherman Award for Music Education and Community Outreach.